play-curious/booyah/README.md

 4. Install the dependencies with `npm install`.
 5. At this point, you can already test by running a local webserver and visiting `index.html`.

 ## Production

 1. Use `gulp build` to compile to a version for older browsers in the `build` directory.
 Use `gulp watch` to automatically re-compile when you change a file.
 2. To generate minified version in the `dist` directory, use `gulp dist`.
+3. Update `package.json` to set the `name` of the game.
+Update the `index.html` file to include sharing links and metadata description.
+4. Use `gulp deploy` to include the game in the Play Curious website (see gulpfile for more details)

 ### File structure